TheThingsIndustries/lorawan-stack-docs/doc/content/migration/faq.md

 {{% ttss %}} and {{% tts %}} Cloud are connected to Packet Broker by default. {{% tts %}} Open Source and {{% tts %}} Enterprise can also be [connected]({{< ref "/concepts/packet-broker/connect" >}}) to Packet Broker.
 The Things Industries {{% ttnv2 %}} can also be connected on a customer request.
 Traffic is then automatically exchanged between these networks.
 See [default Packet Broker routing tables]({{< ref "/reference/pb-routing" >}}).

-For example, this means that you can migrate an end device from The Things Industries {{% ttnv2 %}} to {{% ttss %}} without immediately (or previously) having to migrate your gateway, if both of these deployments are connected to Packet Broker.
-However, there are certain requirements that need to be fulfilled in order for Packet Broker to route traffic from and to these devices properly and timely.
-[Read more about DevAddr and RX1 Delay requirements]({{< ref "/the-things-stack/migrating/migrating-from-v2/packet-broker-requirements" >}}).

 ### I tried migrating my The Things Indoor Gateway (TTIG) to {{% tts %}}, but the Console shows status `Disconnected`.
 Does {{% tts %}} support connecting TTIGs?

 Yes, TTIG can be migrated from {{% ttnv2 %}} to {{% tts %}}.
 Make sure you are not using the regular option of [adding gateways]({{< ref "/gateways/concepts/adding-gateways" >}}) and instead read the full guide on how to [connect TTIG to {{% tts %}}]({{< ref "/gateways/models/thethingsindoorgateway" >}}).
 This guide also contains a troubleshooting section for common errors.